Sky Garden | City Restaurant, Bar & Viewing Platform

 Today is the first day of the rest of your life. – Anonymous

-A life which, at one point or another, is likely to involve a trip to Sky Garden, a 45,000 square foot greenhouse in the clouds, spread across three tiered levels on the 35th, 36th, and 37th floors of renowned Uruguayan architect Rafael Viñoly’s latest creation, The Laser Gun Walkie Talkie.
+A life which, at one point or another, is likely to involve a trip to Sky Garden, a 45,000 square foot greenhouse in the clouds, spread across three tiered levels on the 35th, 36th, and 37th floors of renowned Uruguayan architect Rafael Viñoly’s own London icon, The Laser Gun Walkie Talkie.

 As well as coming complete with 360° panoramic views of London, being located on the edge of the Thames and being encompassed in its entirety by a huge, steel-framed dome of glass, Sky Garden feels, unfortunately, a little like an airport lounge.
 But airports, as you well know, are the best places in the world.